JustSift/ReSift/docs/tutorial/resift-rentals.md

 }
 ```

 Now you can click on a movie thumbnail and see the movie drawer open up.
-And let's add a few lines of code to use the react router and a button to help opening and closing the drawer.
+And let’s add a few lines of code to use the react router and a button to help opening and closing the drawer.

 ```js
 // /components/MovieDrawer.js